clulab/habitus-utils/directionality/README_commandline_input.md

  - should be provided after the command line arguments of `--causes` and `--effects` respectively.

  e.g.,`--causes education education_standard`
- - each cause variable must be separated from another using a space e.g., `education weather`
+ - each causal/effect variable must be separated from another using a space e.g., `education weather`

- - if a causal variable is multi token, use underscore `_` to separate them e.g.,`education_level`
+ - if a causal/effect variable is multi token, use underscore `_` to separate them e.g.,`education_level`

 ##### Trigger verbs

-- Trigger verbs should be provided as the command line argument `--triggers`.
+- Trigger verbs should be provided after the command line argument `--triggers`.

 e.g.,
 ```